 Students are expected to conduct themselves responsibly, honestly, and with due consideration for others while enrolled in Harvard Extension School, including distance courses, and on Harvard University property, as well as in all of their interactions and communications with members of the Harvard community.
 The Administrative Board for University Extension reviews the actions of students charged with harassment; fraud; infringing on the rights of others; violating the rules and regulations of any University department; behaving inappropriately toward University faculty, staff, or fellow students; the unauthorized use of University facilities or equipment, including computer resources; the alteration or falsification of University records; the unauthorized recording, sale, or purchase of lectures or other instructional materials; destroying or defacing University property; misrepresenting themselves or their University affiliation; or disturbing orderly academic functions and processes.
 The unlawful possession, use, or distribution of drugs and alcohol by any student is prohibited.
 Students who are found to have violated these rules are subject to disciplinary action, including possible withdrawal from a course or program, or suspension from the Extension School.
 Because students are expected to show good judgment at all times, not every kind of misconduct or behavioral expectation is listed here.

-A student may be administratively withdrawn from the Extension School in the following circumstances: (1) the student has been arrested on allegations of serious criminal behavior, or has been formally charged by law enforcement authorities with such behavior; (2) in the School’s judgment, the student’s prior conduct indicates that his or her continued presence would pose a significant risk to the safety of the student or others or a serious disruption to the educational environment of the Harvard community; or (3) the student has not provided medical documentation as proof of required inoculations; or (4) the student’s behavior or threatening state is determined to be the result of a medical condition, or the student refuses to cooperate with efforts deemed necessary by Harvard University Health Services to evaluate the cause of the student’s behavior or threatening state.
+A student may be administratively withdrawn from the Extension School in the following circumstances: (1) the student has been arrested on allegations of serious criminal behavior, or has been formally charged by law enforcement authorities with such behavior; (2) in the School’s judgment, the student’s prior conduct indicates that his or her continued presence would pose a significant risk to the safety of the student or others or a serious disruption to the educational environment of the Harvard community; (3) the student has not provided medical documentation as proof of required inoculations; or (4) the student’s behavior or threatening state is determined to be the result of a medical condition, or the student refuses to cooperate with efforts deemed necessary by Harvard University Health Services to evaluate the cause of the student’s behavior or threatening state.